monsoonmaelstrom/book2/book2.md

 “There, uh, may be something I have neglected to mention.”

 “Do go on, cousin.
 Tell them all what you have neglected to mention,” Davy states flatly, clearly annoyed with me.
 In his defense, he did tell me.
 And I didn’t listen.
-I believe my exact words may have been, ‘It’ll be fine.
+I believe my exact words may have been, ‘It’ll be *fine*.
 No one *ever* checks these things.’

 “Fine, you were right, Davy.
 I was wrong.”
 Best to start with that.
 “So.
 Um.
 Most of what you said this morning was news to me, Liam.”